The Royal College Specialties Unit

 Developing Canada’s medical specialties, subspecialties, and disciplines

 When the Royal College was established by an Act of Parliament in 1929 to oversee specialist medical education in Canada, the organization managed just two specialty qualifications: fellowship in general medicine and fellowship in general surgery.
-Today, we define the scope of practice for more than 68 specialties, subspecialties and special programs as well as 22 AFCs.
+Today, we define the scope of practice for 67 specialties, subspecialties and special programs as well as 22 AFCs.

 The Specialties Unit is also responsible for: